Montacute Castle

 Montacute Castle was a castle built on a hill overlooking the village of Montacute, Somerset, England.

 Details

 Montacute Castle was built after the Norman Conquest of England in 1066 by Robert of Mortain.
-The castle was part of a new settlement called Mons Acutus - literally, sharp hill - built on land that Robert had acquired from Athelney Abbey in exchange for the manor of Purse Caundle, an expensive exchange for Robert.
+The castle was named Mons Acutus - literally, sharp hill - built on land within the Saxon settlement of Bishopston that Robert had acquired from Athelney Abbey in exchange for the manor of Purse Caundle, an expensive exchange for Robert.
 The natural features of the hill were used to form an oval-shaped motte and an inner bailey, surrounded by an outer bailey beyond.
+Village tradition is that a wooden keep was originally built, followed later by a stone castle.
 A park for hunting was established alongside the castle and the village.
+Bishopston later adopted the Norman name.